-2. Experimental Design
+2. Experimental Design for the Migrant Caravan Study

 We define four conditions that exogenously vary whether a subject is or is not exposed to a false claim and whether they are exposed to debunking information before or after the false claim.
 These treatments are outlined in Table 1.